VISUAL AMBROSIA™ is a new style of video entertainment created from digital art scans, not from motion picture cameras.

 What’s new here?
 It’s the never-seen-before appearance of sequences depicting extreme zoom magnification transitions.
 The magnification transitions, from a macro realistic scale, into a gliding composition of abstract color layers, are the original elements, the unique entertainment value proposition of the Visual Ambrosia™ program style.

-Watching Visual Ambrosia™ is a democratically simple experience: a non-scripted, subjectively idiosyncratic experience.
-It’s a blend of crisp focus, novel depth of field configurations, recognizable imagery, photorealism, abstraction, surprise, rhythmic video motion, symmetry and asymmetry.
+Watching Visual Ambrosia™ is simple, a forward video experience.
+It's non-scripted, subjectively idiosyncratic, purposely unusual.
+These are not Ultra High Definition moving mural video loops of beautiful waterfalls, repeating loops of sugar maple trees in Fall color.
+Visual Ambrosia® movies are NEVER MONOTONOUS OR REPETITIVE, like aquarium movies.
+They're a blend of crisp focus, novel depth of field configurations, recognizable imagery, photorealism, abstraction, surprise, rhythmic video motion, symmetry and asymmetry.
 For many viewers inclined to appreciate graphic detail, it’s a bit more, about juxtaposition, restful color, subtle tangents, playful puzzles: meditative.

 The best way to interpret this descriptive introduction is to just watch sample video clips at vimeo.com/visualambrosia pages.